debug-web/Personal_Finance_Advisor/README.md

-Personal Finance Advisor
+# Personal Finance Advisor

-Overview
+## Overview

-This is a simple personal finance advisor and tracker in Python.
-It helps users keep track of their spending, see summaries by category, and get budget advice, all in a beginner-friendly command-line format.
-The project is made for students new to Python, uses only a single file of code, and saves data in CSV format.
+This project is a simple command-line Personal Finance Advisor written in Python.
+It helps you track spending, get basic budget insights, and view summaries by category.
+Designed for first-year CSE students, the whole app is just one Python file!

-Features
+## Features

-Add spending transactions with date, category, amount, and description
+- Add spending transactions (date, category, amount, description)

-View all transactions in a table
+- View all transactions in a table

-See total spending grouped by category
+- See total spending by category

-Get simple monthly budget advice (warns when you get close to or exceed your limit)
+- Get monthly budget advice (warns if you’re close to/exceeding your limit)

-Stores your data in a CSV file so you don’t lose your information
+- Data saved in a basic CSV file (no external databases needed)

-Technologies/Tools Used
+## Technologies/Tools Used
-Python 3 (beginner-level code: lists, dictionaries, functions)

-Python standard libraries: csv, datetime
+- Python 3.x (only standard libraries)

-No extra packages or advanced setup needed
+  - `csv` (for saving/loading data)
+  - `datetime` (for dates)
+- No third-party libraries required

-Steps to Install & Run the Project
+## Steps to Install & Run the Project
-Install Python 3 (download from python.org)

-Download the project code: Save personal_finance_advisor.py in a folder.

-Open your terminal/command prompt and navigate to the folder.

-Run the project with:

-text
+1. **Install Python 3**.
+2. **Download the code** (`personal_finance_advisor.py`) to a folder on your computer.
+3. **Open Terminal or Command Prompt** and `cd` into that folder.
+4. **Run this command:**
+    ```
     python personal_finance_advisor.py
+    ```
-Follow the on-screen menu.
+5. Follow the menu options in your terminal!

-Option 1: Add a transaction

-Option 2: View your transactions

-Option 3: See summary by category

-Option 4: Get budget advice

-Option 5: Exit

-Instructions for Testing
+## Instructions for Testing

-Run the program, use option 1 to add transactions (try a few categories and amounts).
+- Use menu Option 1 to add several transactions with different categories and amounts.

-Use option 2 to see all your entries.
+- Use Option 2 to view your transaction table.

-Use option 3 to check if spending per category is shown correctly.
+- Use Option 3 to see if the summary-by-category works.

-Use option 4 to enter a monthly budget and check if the warning or success message makes sense.
+- Use Option 4 to set a monthly budget and test if warnings work near/exceeding the limit.

-The program will create a file called transactions.csv in your project folder with all your data.
+- Check that `transactions.csv` is created next to your code file, and try opening it in Excel.

+## Screenshots

+**Menu Example:**